$50 For A Week of Food: Grocery List & Recipes That Work!

 • Removed the meat from the chicken and put it into the refrigerator, because we will be using this for several more meals.

-• Put the chicken bones and skin into the slow cooker and began cooking homemade chicken stock overnight.
+• Put the chicken bones and skin into the slow cooker and began cooking homemade chicken broth overnight.

 • Shaped a new loaf of bread dough and put it in the refrigerator to bake mid-week.